Jean Segura Player Props: Marlins vs. Cubs

-After hitting .194 with two doubles, four walks and two RBI in his past 10 games, Jean Segura and the Miami Marlins face the Chicago Cubs (who will start Drew Smyly) at 2:20 PM ET on Saturday.
+Jean Segura and his .306 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Chicago Cubs and Hayden Wesneski on May 7 at 2:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Cubs.
+He had a hitless showing in his last game (0-for-4) against the Cubs.

 Jean Segura Game Info & Props vs. the Cubs